PintaProject/user-guide/docs/remove_items.md

 1. [Create a layer](layers.md) that is blank or [import a file to a layer](layers.md)

-2. Add any objects to the layer
+2. Add any objects to the layer.

     ![objects added to layer](img/remove/objectsaddtolayer.png)
     &nbsp;

-3. Select the *Layer* in the **Layer** Window (it will already be selected if you just added the objects to the layer)
+3. Select the *Layer* in the **Layer** Window (it will already be selected if you just added the objects to the layer).

     ![Select Layer](img/remove/selectlayer.png)